Alban098/Breadboard-CPU-Emulator/docs/modules/control_unit.md

 The RST signal is controlled by a Push Switch on this module The CLK signal will be used to increase the Step Counter

-A subset of signals is inverted, this is due to the fact that in their respective modules, they are **Active_LOW**, the inverting logic in handle centrally instead of having a chip on each module
+A subset of signals is inverted, this is due to the fact that in their respective modules, they are **Active_LOW**, due to that, the EEPROM will default them to 1 and set them to 0, this way, we only need inverters for displaying purposes, but they can be removed from the build if not needed

+!
+In the Emulator, state represent what is displayed and not what actually is in the EEPROM, all signals are considered **ACTIVE_HIGH** by the Emulator !

 ### Signals
 | Signal |        Mode |     Binary mask     |           Description |